cloudaware/compliance-policies/ce/ca/aws/s3/bucket-policy-deny-http-requests/description.md

 ## Audit

-To allow access to HTTPS you can use a condition that checks for the key `"aws:SecureTransport: true"`.
-This means that the request is sent through HTTPS but that HTTP can still be used.
-So to make sure you do not allow HTTP access confirm that there is a bucket policy that explicitly denies access for HTTP requests and that it contains the key `"aws:SecureTransport": "false"`.
+To allow access to HTTPS, you can use a bucket policy with the effect `allow` and a condition that checks for the key `"aws:SecureTransport": "true"`.
+This means that HTTPS requests are allowed, but it does not deny HTTP requests.
+To explicitly deny HTTP access, ensure that there is also a bucket policy with the effect `deny` that contains the key `"aws:SecureTransport": "false"`.
+You may also require TLS by setting a policy to deny any version lower than the one you wish to require, using the condition `NumericLessThan` and the key `"s3:TlsVersion": "1.2"`.

 ## From Console

 1. Login to AWS Management Console and open the Amazon S3 console using <https://console.aws.amazon.com/s3/>.
 2. Select the Check box next to the Bucket.
 3. Click on `Permissions`, then Click on `Bucket Policy`.
-4. Ensure that a policy is listed that matches:
+4. Ensure that a policy is listed that matches either:

 ```json
 {